 The Shofar Blessings are first introduced by the woodwinds and subsequently played in a varied setting for strings.
 It is in the middle of the work that one hears the call and response of the Shofar, interceded by muted strings in a second variation.
 Here we find 14 notes articulated in the Violin I part, representing the 14 people killed in the terrorist events of December 1, 2016, with the violin melody arranged in such a way that it is interrupted and, ultimately, incomplete.

 When the sounding of the Shofar is complete, the orchestra plays one more version of the Blessings, followed by the final blast of the Shofar, traditionally held as the longest note of all (Tekia Gedola).

 Transcribed from the original orchestral version by W. Mark Harrell.

 If you prefer to purchase PDFs instead of receiving hard copies, please fill out the information and the appropriate invoice will be sent to you.
 After payment is received, you will receive the PDFs via email.
-PLEASE NOTE: You may not distribute copies to other people or organizations, digitally or otherwise.
+PLEASE NOTE: You may not distribute copies outside of your party or organization.